andresperezEUT/ambiscaper/docs/examples.rst

-The simulated reverbs are computed through the wonderful `SMIR Generator <https://www.audiolabs-erlangen.de/fau/professor/habets/software/smir-generator>`_, a Matlab library intended for simulation of IRs on a spherical surface (as for example an Ambisonics Microphone).
+The simulated reverbs are computed through the wonderful `SMIR Generator <https://www.audiolabs-erlangen.de/fau/professor/habets/software/smir-generator>`_, a Matlab library intended for simulation of IRs on a spherical surface (as for example an Ambisonics Microphone), inside a *shoebox* room model.
 For a more detailed explanation, please refer to [Jarrett2012]_.

 .. note::